secretGeek/til/saltwater_swimming_pool/happy_path.md

 If all is going well with your saltwater swimming pool you will still need to regularly add:

-1. water
+1. water (if hot/dry conditions lower the level)
-2. salt
+2. salt (a few bags over summer)
-3. hydrochloric acid
+3. hydrochloric acid (approx a cup per weak)
 4. uric acid

 And you will need to regularly:

-1. empty the baskets
+1. empty the baskets (1-7 days)
-2. test the pool
+2. test the pool (1-7 days)
-3. backwash the filter
+3. backwash the filter (monthly)
-4. rinse the filter
+4. rinse the filter (when backwashing)
-5. de-calcify the chlorinator
+5. de-calcify the chlorinator (1-3 months)

+And vacuum the pool (if you don't have an automated vaccum or robot butler)

 You will need to perform a lot more maintenance in summer than winter.